TovaIsME/SOUN_PRIVACY/PPS.md

-## Privacy Policy for SOUN Bot
+# Privacy Policy for MSQBOT

-Our Discord bot, SOUN, is designed to provide users with a better experience on Discord servers.
-This privacy policy explains how and what data is collected by our bot, how it is used, and how it is protected.
+MSQBOT is designed to enhance the user experience on Discord servers.
+This privacy policy explains what data is collected, how it is used, and how it is protected.

-At SOUN, we understand that you care about your personal information and we take your privacy seriously.
-Please read the following to learn more about our Privacy Policy.

-We do not share or sell your personal information for advertising or marketing purposes.
-We also do not share your personally identifiable information with third parties except as required by law.
+At MSQBOT, we respect your privacy and understand the importance of your personal information.
+We do not share or sell your data for advertising or marketing purposes, and we do not share your information with third parties except as required by law.

-### Information Collected by SOUN Bot
+## Information Collected by MSQBOT

-The following information is saved for the proper functioning of SOUN Bot:
+To ensure the proper functioning of MSQBOT, the following information is stored:

-- **User IDs:** To associate you and your server members with your registered configurations.
+- **User IDs:** To associate you and your server members with registered configurations.
-- **Server IDs:** Stored only in some cases for information such as server configuration for moderation and leveling purposes.
+- **Server IDs:** Stored in some cases for settings such as server moderation and interaction levels.
-- **Channel IDs:** For channel-specific command overwrites and configurations.
+- **Channel IDs:** Used only for specific command configurations and custom settings.

-### Specific Features and Data Handling
+## Commands and Data Handling

-SOUN Bot has two main systems of commands:

-1. **SOUN GPT:**
-   - This system functions like ChatGPT but on Discord.
-   - It reads the user's last 15 messages for context but does not save these messages in a database.
+MSQBOT provides the following commands:

-2. **Other Commands:**
+1. **User Commands:**
+   - `/اصنع-فورم` - Create a form.
+   - `/لعبة-الايموجي` - Emoji game with other users.
-   - `/settings-art` - Setting the system
+   - `/الاقتراحات` - Submit suggestions to improve the server.
-   - `/kiss <user>` - Kiss another user
-   - `/hug <user>` - Hug another user
-   - `/punch <user>` - Punch another user
-   - `/kick <user>` - Kick another user
+   - `/قيف-اواي` - Organize giveaways.
-   - `/meme` - Gets a meme from a random Reddit meme post using meme-api.com/gimme API.

-These commands do not save user data or any other information.
+❌ **These commands do not store user data or personal information.**

-### Admin Permission

-SOUN does not requests any admin permission.

-### ONLY PERMISSIONS SOUN NEEDS:
+## Permissions Required by MSQBOT

+MSQBOT does **not** request administrator permissions.
+The only required permissions are:

-Send Messages
+- Send Messages
-Read MEssages History
+- Read Message History
-Embed Links
+- Embed Links
-Attach Files
+- Attach Files
-Use External Emojis
+- Use External Emojis

-### Commitment to Privacy
+## Commitment to Privacy

-We care about users' privacy and strive to protect your data.
-The information collected is solely for the purpose of enhancing your experience with the bot and ensuring its proper functioning.
+We are committed to protecting user privacy.
+The collected data is only used to improve the user experience and ensure the bot's functionality.

 ---

+# Terms of Service for MSQBOT

+1. By using MSQBOT, you agree to our Privacy Policy.
+2. The bot **must not** be used for illegal activities or violations of Discord's policies.
+3. We are **not responsible** for any harm caused by misuse of the bot.
+4. We reserve the right to update this policy at any time to improve the service.

-By using SOUN Bot, you agree to this Privacy Policy.
-If you have any questions or concerns, please contact us for further clarification.
+For any inquiries or concerns, please contact us for further information.

 ---

+🚀 **By using MSQBOT, you agree to our Privacy Policy and Terms of Service.
+If you have any questions, feel free to contact us.**